A new teaching method that consistently helps students to:

 The idea behind that traditional teaching method is for students to be drilled until they can memorize and successfully spit back the same answers to those same problems.
 Think of it like offering a math book where the only central theme to each chapter is some number that is common to each problem.

-Many Chemistry Professors found that the traditional method was unsatisfying to teach their students.
+Many Chemistry Professors found that the traditional method was unsatisfying to teach their students so we surveyed them.

 We asked what Organic Chemistry Professors want Students to know

 The van Kuiken teaching system is unique because it specifically focuses on and prioritizes these significant objectives.
 This textbook is exceptional because it uses effective, cutting-edge experiential instruction to achieve these results.
 It focuses on building a solid foundation of essential principles while helping students build the logic and analytical skills needed to apply those principles.

 These are the most significant concepts and skills professors want students to learn, retain and apply:

 - analyze the properties of reactants and intermediates

 - stabilize a carbocation, carbon radical and carbanion